 Kyrgyzstan is generally characterized by mountainous, arid and semi arid climatic conditions, low forest cover and low productivity, water stress and scarcity, limited arable land, greater pastures, very high rural population and unstable socio- economic conditions.
 The Concept of Environmental Security for 2007–2020 (CES) is a major environmental policy document for the country that identifies key global, regional, and national environment issues.
-The environmental priorities of the CES are socioeconomic development considering potential capacity of ecosystems, which constituted the first phase (2007–2010); pollution abatement, conservation, and restoration of natural environment, which constitutes the second phase (2010– 2015); and the third phase (2015–2020)—improving quality of the environment and achieving sustainable nature management.
+The environmental priorities of the CES are socioeconomic development considering potential capacity of ecosystems, which constituted the first phase (2007–2010); pollution abatement, conservation, and restoration of natural environment, which constitutes the second phase (2010– 2015); and the third phase (2015–2020)—improving quality of the environment and achieving ecosystem-based management.

 However, the country is faced with plethora of problems in this sector.
-The exploitation of natural resources during the past 50 years has done severe damage to the ecosystems (forests and other woodlands, pastures and arable lands).
+The exploitation of natural resources during the past 50 years has done severe damage to the ecosystems (forests pastures and arable lands).
 The rural poor population in Kyrgyzstan is highly dependent on natural resources, especially on land (pasture, agriculture) and water (irrigation and drinking) for their livelihood and is amongst the most affected by environmental degradation.
 It is estimated that some level of land degradation currently affects approximately 97.6% of arable land in the country.
 The remaining mountain forests are sparse and overgrazed, giving rise to an increased area of mountain deserts.
+Climate change and more frequent natural disasters worsen the situation.
 Management of industrial waste is an issue in Kyrgyzstan.
 Some 92 mining sites that contain 250 million cubic meters of toxic and radioactive waste are located in Kyrgyzstan.
 In addition, household waste management does not comply with sanitary and environmental requirements, as there is no adequate waste utilization.
 Pollution of water, land and air from and poorly managed solid waste and sewage disposal has led to contamination of land and water resources.

 UN undertook the second Environmental Performance Review of Kyrgyzstan, reflecting on 8 areas and measuring the progress made by the country in the management of its environment.
 This and expected new performance review should be the main tool to measure the progress of Kyrgyzstan in the area of environmental protection and sustainable management of natural resources.